Netdex/hackrf_sna/README.md

 - Antenna analysis using RF Bridge/return loss bridge/directional coupler

 ## Build
-This project builds `libhackrf` as a dependency.
-On Linux, you will need its dependencies installed on your system.
+This project requires [PothosSDR](https://github.com/pothosware/PothosCore/wiki/Downloads) installed on your machine, which provides support libraries for various SDR hardware and SoapySDR.
 For the exact list of dependencies required, see the [CI configuration](https://github.com/Netdex/hackrf_sna/blob/master/.github/workflows/cmake.yml).

-On Windows, these libraries are prebuilt and included in the project.
-See [hackrf/Operating System Tips](https://github.com/mossmann/hackrf/wiki/Operating-System-Tips) for more details.

 To build, execute the following commands:
 ```bash